-The program emphases include decision processes, systems modeling, uncertainty analysis and risk assessment.
-Graduates will learn to effectively address and communicate the growing complexities of organizational performance and decision processes as they prepare for leadership roles in technical staff and technology management such as project planning and execution, production flow, logistics, demand forecasting, and quality improvement.
-The program also prepares students for further academic endeavors that may lead to post-graduate or doctoral studies in Engineering Management, Industrial Engineering or other related disciplines.
+The program emphases include decision processes, systems modeling, uncertainty analysis, and risk assessment.
+Graduates learn to address and communicate the growing complexities of organizational performance and decision processes as they prepare for technical leadership and management responsibilities, such as project planning and execution, production flow, logistics, demand forecasting, and quality improvement.
+The program also prepares students for further academic endeavors that may lead to post-graduate or doctoral studies in Engineering Management, Industrial Engineering, or other related disciplines.

 An ABET-accredited baccalaureate Engineering degree is preferred but not required.
 Applicants with other four-year degree preparations (e.g. BS or BA) may meet entrance requirements once the necessary foundation content is satisfied.
 Entry standards include the following:

 Post-baccalaureate industrial/professional work experience preferred.